Admission to the Information Systems Program

 Applications for internal transfer are reviewed two times per year: at the end of the fall semester with decisions announced by the end of the second week in January, and at the end of spring semester with decisions announced by the end of the second week in June.

-Note: The Information Systems Class of 2017 is at capacity.
+Note: The Information Systems Classes of 2017 and 2018 are at capacity.
 Applications are no longer being considered.

 Transfer from Another Institution:

 Interested students should follow the Transfer Admission Process through Carnegie Mellon's Office of Undergraduate Admission.